MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-product-recommendation.md

    ![Creating a segment with the model output.](media/segment-intelligence.png)

-1. Select the **OOBProdRecModelPrediction** endpoint and define the segment:
+1. Select the **OOBProductRecommendationModelPrediction** endpoint and define the segment:

    - Field: ProductID
    - Operator: Value
-   - Value: Select the top 3 Products
+   - Value: Select the top three product IDs

    :::image type="content" source="media/product-recommendation-quick-segment.png" alt-text="Create a segment from the model results.":::